dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 [ANSI-CTA-2034-A](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) section 5.2 defines the Early Reflections (**ER**) curve as the average of all Reflection curves described previously (**Floor**, **Ceiling**, **Front**, **Side**, **Rear**).

 **Note:** CTA-2034-A is actually ambiguous as to the definition of this curve - the text could also be interpreted to refer to the average of the *individual responses* from all the angles that make up the aforementioned curves.
-A clearer definition can be found in the [seminal paper](http://www.aes.org/e-lib/browse.cfm?elib=11234) the standard is based on, which does define the Early Reflections curve as an average of averages, and this was [confirmed by Todd Welti](https://www.audiosciencereview.com/forum/index.php?threads/spinorama-also-known-as-cta-cea-2034-but-that-sounds-dull-apparently.10862/page-3#post-343970) who worked with the author of the paper. **Sadly, Klippel uses the wrong definition (average of individual responses), and for that reason, the data shown here is slightly wrong.** For details, see [this](https://www.audiosciencereview.com/forum/index.php?threads/spinorama-also-known-as-cta-cea-2034-but-that-sounds-dull-apparently.10862/page-2#post-323270), [this](https://www.audiosciencereview.com/forum/index.php?threads/master-preference-ratings-for-loudspeakers.11091/page-16#post-395073), [this](https://www.audiosciencereview.com/forum/index.php?threads/master-preference-ratings-for-loudspeakers.11091/page-18#post-397135) and [this](https://www.audiosciencereview.com/forum/index.php?threads/erinsaudiocorner.11219/page-14#post-421640).
+A clearer definition can be found in the [seminal paper](http://www.aes.org/e-lib/browse.cfm?elib=11234) the standard is based on, which does define the Early Reflections curve as an average of averages, and this was [confirmed by Todd Welti](https://www.audiosciencereview.com/forum/index.php?threads/spinorama-also-known-as-cta-cea-2034-but-that-sounds-dull-apparently.10862/page-3#post-343970) who worked with the author of the paper.
+Sadly, Klippel uses the wrong definition (average of individual responses).
+By default, Loudspeaker Explorer uses the correct interpretation, which means **the data shown here is different from the data included in published datasets**.
+This behavior can be changed in the "Curve generation" section.
+For details, see [this](https://www.audiosciencereview.com/forum/index.php?threads/spinorama-also-known-as-cta-cea-2034-but-that-sounds-dull-apparently.10862/page-2#post-323270), [this](https://www.audiosciencereview.com/forum/index.php?threads/master-preference-ratings-for-loudspeakers.11091/page-16#post-395073), [this](https://www.audiosciencereview.com/forum/index.php?threads/master-preference-ratings-for-loudspeakers.11091/page-18#post-397135) and [this](https://www.audiosciencereview.com/forum/index.php?threads/erinsaudiocorner.11219/page-14#post-421640).

 ```python
 standalone_speaker_frequency_response_db_chart(